jorisroovers/gitlint/docs/index.md

 !!! note
     One downside to this approach is that you invoke gitlint once per commit vs. once per set of commits.
-    This means you'll incur the gitlint startup time once per commit, making this approach rather slow if you want to lint a large set of commits.
+    This means you'll incur the gitlint startup time once per commit, making it rather slow if you want to lint a large set of commits.
 Always use `--commits` if you can to avoid this performance penalty.